pdqcom/PowerShell-Scanners/PowerShell Scanners/Cellular Adapter Info/README.md

+# Cellular Network Adapter

-# Instructions
+## Instructions

 [How to use this repository](../../README.md)

-# Description
+## Description
-Describe what your script does, and share any important information about it.

-# Requirements
-Optional section where you can list conditions that have to be met before running your script.

-# Parameters
+Gets info on cellular network adapter if available

-## Parameter name
+## Requirements

-Describe what the parameter does.
+Must be run as administrator

-# Author
+## Author

-Your name (or username) here.
+Sean Bolster